account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 ------------------------------------------------------
- #Loading CSS and JS files on specific views in Laravel 5.2
+ #Loading CSS and JS files on specific views in Laravel 5.2. include css

   #Variant 1 (most working)(use/include in main layout, i.e /views/layout/blade.php)!!! =>
     <!-- To register JS/CSS file for specific view only (In layout template) -->